PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2019-07-03-Cpp-build-time-reduction-pt-1-introduction.md

 The \#include preprocessor directive includes source file (identified by it\`s first and only argument) into the current source file at the line immediately after the directive (source: cppreference).
 It is pretty deceptive in a way, because what we see in the source is not what we get - a 5 line .cpp file can be expanded to thousands of lines of actual source code.
 The contents of included files are compiled like any other code.
 While it may seem obvious (it is \#include after all, right?)
 I feel that it is easy to get wrong.
 Header files should be as tidy and fine-grained as possible.

 ## What is inlining all about?
 Inlining a function call means replacing the call instruction with actual contents of a function - thus improving program performance.
 Of course not every function call can be inlined - for starters current compilers use heuristics to determine whether the call should be inlined, because doing so introduces additional program size overhead.
-Additionally it is only possible to inline calls to functions whose definition is available at compile time.
+Additionally it is only possible to inline calls to functions whose definition is present in current translation unit.
-Hence any function call that has to be resolved by linker is impossible to inline.
+Hence any function call that has to be resolved by linker is impossible to inline (barring LTCG - we will get to that in a second).

 \#include was mentioned a few phrases prior to this one, because it (indirectly) allows to inline some of the function calls.
 For instance it is common practice to put function templates in header files.
 Since this template lands in the source of it\`s dependents, the compiler can inline the call to the function.